w3c/wai-develop-training/_accessibility-training/presentation-outlines.md

     (10 minutes)
     -   Explain the four principles of accessible web design: perceivable, operable, understandable and robust (POUR)
-    -   Discuss some of the WCAG 2 guidelines using the "WCAG 2 at a Glance" handout
+    -   Discuss some of the WCAG guidelines using "WCAG 2.1 at a Glance"
     -   Explain the components of web accessibility and how they relate to the WAI Guidelines
 -   **[Promoting web accessibility]({{ "/teach-advocate/accessibility-training/topics/" | relative_url }}#promoting)** (5